This Is Not Paris: Annecy's Food Culture and the Art of Alpine Defiance

 Christophe Rigollot, voted best pastry chef in the world in 2005, brings extraordinary technique to classic French desserts.
 His tarte aux fruits showcases seasonal produce with architectural precision, while the entremets—layered mousse cakes—demonstrate a mastery of texture and temperature.

 For a special occasion, order a gâteau in advance.
 The chocolate-praline creation, with its glossy glaze and intricate decoration, is a work of edible art.
+I watched a family pick up a Rigollot cake for a birthday celebration and the joy on their faces was almost as sweet as the dessert.

-Wine and Apéritif Culture
+Wine and Apéritif Culture: The Sacred Pause

 The Savoyard wine region, though small, produces distinctive wines that pair beautifully with the local cuisine.
 The apéritif hour is sacred in Annecy—a moment to pause, enjoy a drink, and watch the world go by.
+Do not skip this ritual.
+It is as important as any meal.

-Address: 1 Passage de l'Île, 74000 Annecy
+Address: 1 Passage de l'Île, 74000 Annecy (inside Palais de l'Île)

 Hours: Daily 11:00–01:00